 Submitting A Competitive Application

-If you want to be as competitive as possible, then you’ll want to submit a strong application.
+If you want to be as competitive as possible, you’ll want to submit a strong application.
 A strong application starts with a complete PA application.
 In this section, we’re breaking down the application.

 A complete PA application includes: